richard-shan/fabRepo/docs/lessons/week3/vinylCutting.md

     </tr>
 </table>
 <br>
-However, the white part of the logo didn't show up in the image, even though it was transparent.
+However, the white part of the logo didn't show up in the image since the background was also white.
 I knew that in order to trace the outline of each part of the sticker in Silhouette Studio, the white portion would need to be visible.
 I then realized that the white portion did not necessarily need to be white in color - as long as the software could differentiate between two colors and trace the edges of each color, it would work.
 Thus, I changed the color of the white portions to be black, and simply cut out the design on white vinyl.

 <table>
     <tr>